-See below to explore the Amtrak routes that stop in New York City, and use Google Maps with the transit feature to discover the best routes (with commute times) for your specific trip.
-Just enter your starting Amtrak station or city to view options.
+Explore the Amtrak routes that stop in New York City below, and use Google Maps with the transit feature to discover the best routes (with commute times) for your specific trip.
+You can also begin the ticket booking process on Amtrak.com to see trip options.

 NYC Amtrak Routes

-The following Amtrak routes stop at Penn Station:
+The following Amtrak routes stop at New York Penn Station:

 - Acela Express (East coast)